 We all make mistakes and having financial ones are no exception.
 From receiving my first ever paycheck to my recent one, it has been quite a roller coaster ride.
 I would say I started high from the beginning but went down for long time from being in debt with credit cards, student loans and medical bills but since I got married to Mother with Cents my financial roller coaster has been going higher and higher.

-This is a list of mistakes I’ve made when I was in the financial dumpster.
+This is a list of mistakes I have made when I was in the financial dumpster.

 Not Handling my Credit Card Payments